kieransimkin/SmartNFTPortal/README.md

 > default: ''

-A snippet of CSS to add to the `<body>` tag within the sandbox when is not focused
+A snippet of CSS to add to the `<html>` tag within the sandbox when is not focused

 #### activeHtmlStyle: `string`

 > default: ''

-A snippet of CSS to add to the `<body>` tag within the sandbox when is focused
+A snippet of CSS to add to the `<html>` tag within the sandbox when is focused

 #### onReady: `function`